 All species are interconnected.
 We depend on each other.
 Oceans, forest and mountains provide home for animals.
 Animals eat plants, plants need healthy soil to grow, smaller organisms help to make compost, insects travel with pollen and create more flowers.
 In this programme, we will explore how all this works.

 A 2.5 hour workshop for children aged 8-12

 The first step towards creating a community of children engaged with their environment is to allow them to explore it and investigate it.
 Our curiosity is turned into awareness when we spend time in nature.
 We care for that which we know, understand, and feel connected to.
 Through different outdoor and fun farm based activities we will generate a greater understanding and awareness of our environment.

 A 2.5 hour visit for children aged 13-18

 We welcome older children to the farm as part of expeditionary learning, research projects, or other curriculum-related activities.
 Whether on food security, biodiversity and climate change, drought, the food-water-energy nexus, indigenous food traditions, Cape Town heritage or a diversity of other topics, we are happy to customise an on-farm learning experience.
 Please note that, depending on the extent of customisation required the cost may vary.

 For questions about these programmes or other education related matters, contact email@example.com

 Want to get involved?

 Like the rest of the farm, our education programme is highly reliant on volunteers.
-Especially now, as we are expanding the program, we are in serious need of skilled and reliable volunteers who want to contribute to the education of the next generation of Capetonians.
-We would be happy to have anyone who is enthusiastic to help, but are especially looking for volunteers with the following qualifications:
+Especially now, as we are expanding the programme with application of the Forest Schools approach, we are in need of dedicated and reliable volunteers who want to contribute to the education of the next generation of Capetonians.